WeiPeluso/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+forEach doesn't return anything, .map returns an array.

 2. Explain the difference between a callback and a higher order function.
+High order function can receieve other functions as parameters.
+Callback function are functions that are passed into other functions as arguments

 3. What is closure?
+The combination of a fuction and the lexical enviroment within which that function was declared.

 4. Describe the four rules of the 'this' keyword.

+  1. When in the global scope, the value of “this” will be the window/console Object;
+  2. Implicit binding, most common used rule, and when the function is invoked, we look to the left of the dot, that is 'this' refer to
+  3. Explicit binding: Whenever we use JavaScript’s call or apply method, this is explicitly defined.
+  4. New Binding- using the new keyword construct a new object and 'this' points to it.

 5. Why do we need super() in an extended class?

+ we want to inherit the parent's constructor.

 ### Task 1 - Project Set up